Land Value in the Digital Realm

 Historically, as ethically, private property in land is robbery.
 It nowhere springs from contract; it can nowhere be traced to perceptions of justice or expediency; it has everywhere had its birth in war and conquest, and in the selfish use which the cunning have made of superstition and law.

-Obviously the entrepreneurs starting these companies should receive a financial return on their investments (and it may be the case that they are dominant in their sector simply due to being the best) but they are not responsible for the returns owing to network effects.
+It is then morally unjust not to tax the increased value granted to land by the rest of society.
+But digital land is in this quality not the same, it was created by man, and there is no deeply ingrained story of murder and robbery within it.
+Is it then simply the case that the rent earned on the network effects of digital communication is the reward earned by those early movers who dared to risk their money and time?
+The answer is no. Obviously the entreprenours starting these companies should recieve a financial return on their investments, and it may be the case that they are dominant in their sector simply due to being the best, but they are not responsible for the returns owing to network effects.
 Companies should then be taxed for the value of these effects, since the users are those responsible for creating this value in the first place.
-Some major tech companies have repeatedly threatened to stop offering their services in the European Union after certain law proposals like the GDPR, but have chickened out of doing so.
-This is because their profit originates from those users, and their ability to not only use them to create the very value of their digital land, but at the same time to extract rent from our digital neighbours’ presence there.
+Some major tech companies have repedetly threatened to stop offering their services in the European Union after certain law proposals like the GDPR, but have chickened out at doing so.
+This is because their profit originates from those users, and their ability to not only use them to create the very value of their digital land, but at the same time to extract rent from our digital neighbours’ prescence there.

 Downsides